 The thoughtfully decorated restaurant is a great option for vegetarians too.
 If you do make it to this restaurant, we recommend either the Butter Chicken or Butter Paneer.

 Getting around San Cristobal de las Casas is super easy!
 Exactly what you want when on holiday or travelling.
-As we mentioned before, the city is relatively small with most things centred around the historic centre.
+As we mentioned before, the city is relatively small, with most things centered around the historic centre.